storybookjs/react-native/MIGRATION.md

 ## From version 3.4.x to 4.0.x

 With 4.0 as our first major release in over a year, we've collected a lot of cleanup tasks.
 Most of the deprecations have been marked for months, so we hope that there will be no significant impact on your project.

+### React 16.3+

+Storybook uses [Emotion](https://emotion.sh/) for styling which currently requires React 16.3 and above.

+If you're using Storybook for anything other than React, you probably don't need to worry about this.

+However, if you're developing React components, this means you need to upgrade to 16.3 or higher to use Storybook 4.0.

+> **NOTE:** This is a temporary requirement, and we plan to restore 15.x compatibility in a near-term 4.x release.

 ### Generic addons